Zooz/helm/predator/README.md

 $ helm install --name my-release predator --set persistence.enabled=true
 ```

-`Predator` supports other external storage backends like Cassandra, postgresSQL, MySql and SQL Server.
+`Predator` supports other storage engines like Cassandra, postgresSQL, MySql and SQL Server.
 If you want to use any of this database just install with these configuration:

 ```console